permitio/permit-hanko/article.md

 TBD add screenshot of the error

-Let's do it in the next sections.
+Let's set up the Hanko account so we can login to the application.

 ## Use Hanko for Passkeys Authentication
-To use Hanko for passkeys authentication, you can either run it locally as a service or use the cloud service.
+To use Hanko for passkeys authentication, you can either run it locally in your environment or use the cloud service.
 In this article, we will use the cloud service as it is easier to setup and use.

 1. Create a free account on Hanko website, then create a new organization, give it the name you want.